isopink/isopink.github.io/_posts/2025-04-09-Effective number of hypothesis.md

 However, in the case of Convex Sets, we have $m_{\mathcal{H}}(N) = 2^N$, which means no value of $k$ satisfies the break point condition.
 Thus, we cannot find a break point for this hypothesis set.

-Based on these observations, **if a break point exists, we can expect that the upper bound of the growth function will be significantly reduced**.
-In other words :
+Based on these observations, **if a break point exists, we can expect that the upper bound of the growth function will be polynominal**.
+To simplify :

 <br>